 No matter where you live, you belong to an ecosystem-indeed, a nest of ecosystems at different scales, culminating in the global ecosystem of the biosphere.
-While the defining processes of ecosystems-including biogeochemical cycles and vegetation succession-happen everywhere, wilderness provides an unparalleled theater for their full, primal dimensions.
+The defining processes of ecosystems happen everywhere, yet wilderness provides an unparalleled theater for their full, primal dimensions.
 "In ecology, we speak of 'wild systems,'" poet Gary Snyder writes in The Etiquette of Freedom.
 "When an ecosystem is fully functioning, all the members are present at the assembly.
 To speak of wilderness is to speak of wholeness."

 One of the most profound expressions of wilderness as "self-willed land" is ecological disturbance.
-Disturbances such as wildfires and windstorms are important sculptors of landscape and ecosystem the world over, but are often considered problematic and undesirable by humankind.
-Even as land managers learn to "reintroduce" fire (often in the form of prescribed burns) to ecosystems that evolved under its influence, large conflagrations must be managed in human-dominated landscapes to preserve life and property.
+Disturbances such as wildfires and windstorms are important sculptors of landscapes and ecosystems the world over, but we often consider them to be problematic and undesirable.
+Even as land managers learn to "reintroduce" fire, by letting naturally ignite fires burn or through prescribed burns, conflagrations must be managed in human-dominated landscapes to preserve life and property.
 Big wilderness offers a home of sorts to wildfire and other dramatic landscape-sculpting forces, which, in turn, ensures the perpetuity of fire-dependent and certain successional organisms and communities.

 Wilderness improves the quality of our air because wilderness areas protect some of the cleanest airsheds in the nation.
 Under the Clean Air Act, air quality must be protected in Class I areas, which include wilderness areas in existence as of August 7, 1977 that are larger than 5,000 acres.
 This law set a national visibility goal of no human-caused impairment, which was further defined through the 1999 Regional Haze Rule, and established the Prevention of Significant Deterioration of Air Quality Related Values program for review of new pollution sources.